 “Thanks for stopping by to learn more about me.
 I love to read about food, cook food, and of course eat food.
 I try to shop for fresh, organic ingredients wherever possible.
 I cook from the heart, to nourish the soul.
 Most of the meals you see here are the ones I cook each night for supper and the photographs are taken in my kitchen under an ordinary halogen light.
 This blog is not about photographs but about the recipes.
 If an error creeps into a recipe, please let me know “perfection is something to strive for, not yet achieved”.
 I don’t use much salt and pepper in my food and so you will rarely find it in my recipes.
 But, add your own to taste.
 I usually get fresh farm eggs which are HUGE.
 But, my recipes will work with large – jumbo eggs.
 My favorite saying is BE THE BEST YOU, YOU CAN BE.”

-Tandy lives with her husband, 3 Jack Russell’s, a fish and tortoises in a cottage on a property on which they are building a house.
+Tandy lives with her husband, 3 Jack Russell’s, a fish and tortoises in a cottage in Gordons Bay, 65km outside of Cape Town.
+They are busy building a house on the same property.
 In the meantime, all creations come out of her small kitchen.
 Tandy believes in spending money only once and so she saves up to get the kitchen tools she thinks are the best quality.

 Tandy has been interviewed by Jeanne Horak-Druiff of Cook Sister! and by Taste Magazine.
 She was mentioned on the radio by Simon Gear in his green minute.
 Tandy contributed to food blogging 101 on the Good Housekeeping website as well as to Dining Out In The Helderberg Basin for Edgars Club Magazine.

 Tandy has taken part in numerous community challenges and competitions including most of the challenges hosted by yuppiechef, an online kitchen tool company.
-Tandy has also participated in Presto Pasta Nights and currently takes part in The Secret Recipe Club, Meeta’s Monthly Mingle and Fresh From The Oven.
-Tandy is now hosting her own challenge I MADE IT.
+Tandy has also participated in Presto Pasta Nights, The Secret Recipe Club, Meeta’s Monthly Mingle, Fresh From The Oven and I Made It.